 Project Timeline

-2025 DisPlace will make its premiere in March at the Luminary Arts Center, performed by zAmya Theater Project Troupe Members and residents of Avivo Village.
+2025 DisPlace made its premiere in March at the Luminary Arts Center, performed by zAmya Theater Project Troupe Members and residents of Avivo Village.

-2024 we are developing the final script and music for DisPlace, hosting community engagement events, and giving sneak peek performances.
+2024 collaborators developed the final script and music for DisPlace, hosted community engagement events, and gave sneak peek performances.

 Spring 2023, we “shared back” an original script at Avivo Village based on the conversations and ideas shared during the listening sessions.
 The play reading included zAmya Troupe Members and residents of Avivo Village.